 Supplementation is a fast growing industry, especially in sports competition and exercise.
-There is an ever-increasing range of vitamins and minerals that can be bought at your local supermarket, and protein powders are a gigantic market, especially since the commercialisation of gyms.
-Creatine products are also increasing on the market, with proposed benefits for training and sprint performance.
+There is an ever increasing range of vitamins and minerals that can be bought at your local supermarket, and protein powders are a gigantic market, especially since the commercialisation of gyms.
+Creatine products are also increasing on the market, with proposed benefits to training and sprint performance.

 It is important for athletes to know whether any of these supplements will benefit performance, how they will affect their health, the possible side effects and whether the athlete should take them.

 Common supplements in sport include: vitamins, minerals, protein, caffeine and creatine.
-You are required to analyse the evidence with regards to their effects on performance.
-In order to do this, I recommend you use the AIS website and look at the Sports Supplement Framework, looking through the classes A to D.
+You are required to analyse the evidence with regards to their affects on performance.
+In order to do this I recommend you use the AIS website and look at the Sports Supplement Framework, looking through the classes A to D.

 Students learn about:

 - Critically analyse the evidence for and against supplementation for improved performance

 2010 Question 24

 Assess the value of products containing creatine as supplements for improved performance.
 4 Marks